 - We offer the influenza vaccine annually beginning in September, and strongly encourage all students to be vaccinated.
 Participation in the influenza vaccination program is mandatory for all clinical students.
 The vaccine is provided at no cost to enrolled students in SHS.
 We also provide a number of "flu fairs" where we bring the vaccine to you.
 Keep your eyes open for announcements and emails in the early fall.

 - We treat any body fluid exposures or occupational injuries.
 Remember, body fluid exposures are a medical emergency.
 If you sustain an occupational exposure, come to the Student Health Service immediately.
 If we are closed, contact the SHS clinician on call (212) 305-3400 and go to the nearest emergency room.
-If prophylaxis is indicated, it is most effective when begun within 1 hour of the exposure.
+If prophylaxis is indicated, the goal is to start within 1-2 hours of the exposure.
 You must also file an incident report at your clinical site for any body fluid exposure or injury.

 - A blood-borne pathogen exposure is not JUST a needle stick, but the exposure of non-intact skin or any mucosal surface to blood or other potentially infectious body fluids (e.g., semen, vaginal secretions, breast milk, CSF, peritoneal or pericardial fluid, saliva in dental procedures, or any fluid contaminated by blood).